This much I know: Transitioning from CFO to CEOÂ

 Lundin Chair Professor of Sustainability at IMD

 Knut Haanaes is a former Dean of the Global Leadership Institute at the World Economic Forum.
-At IMD he teaches in many of the key programs including the MBA, EMBA, and other executive programs.
-He is Program Co-Director of the new Leading Sustainable Business Transformation program and the Driving Sustainability from the Boardroom program.
+He was previously a Senior Partner at the Boston Consulting Group and founded their first sustainability practice.
+At IMD he teaches in many of the key programs, including the MBA, and is Co-Director of the Leading Sustainable Business Transformation program (LSBT) and the Driving Sustainability from the Boardroom (DSB) program.
 His research interests are related to strategy, digital transformation, and sustainability.

 Professor of Strategic Management at IMD